LuluDansMaRue/kubernetes-docker-lab/docs/gcp/ingress.md

 Here come Ingress, an API Object that allow us to define access to our services from a Single IP.
 The Ingress controller will be responsible for fullfilling the [Ingress](https://www.webopedia.com/TERM/I/ingress_traffic.html) by spawing a LoadBalancer and other network systems.

+If you don't know what a LoadBalancer is.
+Please check this great article about LoadBalancing [Digital Ocean Loadbalancer explanation](https://www.digitalocean.com/community/tutorials/what-is-load-balancing)

 When generating a default Ingress configuration.
 Ingress come with a ```ephemeral``` IP.
 Which mean that your single endpoint that manage the services can change at any time.

 However with GCP we have the possibility to create **Static IP** which is free if you used it.
 Let's firstable generate our Static IP